Pressure Cooker Butternut Squash Risotto With Frizzled Sage and Brown Butter

 For even more flavor, I decided to make a small amount of brown butter with frizzled sage while the risotto cooked.
 I set the fried sage leaves aside to use as a garnish, and drizzled the sage-infused brown butter into the risotto, followed by the maple-roasted squash pieces.

-Side view of a plate of butternut squash risotto.
+Side view of a plate of butternut squash risotto, topped with grated cheese and fried sage leaves.

 Serious Eats / Vicky Wasik